To me, the ultimate goal when crafting a differentiated task is something that:

 What is Brian, from Hatchet’s, main character trait?

-- It’s close-ended because everyone will answer with the same word: perseverance (or a handful of synonyms).
+- It’s close-ended.
+Everyone will answer with the same word: “perseverance.”

 Add A Point Of View